wallarm/product-documentation/docs/latest/api-discovery/api-discovery-track-changes.md

-# Track changes in API
+# Tracking changes in API

 If you update the API and the traffic structure is adjusted, API Discovery updates the built API inventory.